Big Daddy Graham: Standup comic

 Big Daddy Graham performed comedy for over 35 years at clubs, colleges, corporate and private parties, as well as banquets and fundraisers.
 His show, Two Funny Philly Guys, with fellow comedian Joe Conklin, was performed in theaters such as the 1,000-seat Borgata Music Box in Atlantic City, New Jersey and the Broadway Theater in Pitman, New Jersey.
 He also appeared on Showtime, MTV, and A&E, and was voted Philadelphia's funniest comedian by Philly Magazine and other publications a total of 15 times.

 Graham recounted how he opened for fifteen members of the Rock and Roll Hall of Fame.
 These included Ray Charles, Smokey Robinson, B.B.
 King, and Gladys Knight.

 Radio

 Graham co-hosted 1210 AM's The Sports Attack with Scott Graham and Neil Hartman, where he interviewed sports personalities.
 He subsequently joined WIP in 1997 and served as a full-time host on sports talk radio station 94 WIP for over two decades.

-Graham began recording a podcast, Big Daddy Graham's Classic Rock Throwdown, along with long time friend and fellow band mate, Spins Nitely on Wildfire Radio in 2014.
+Graham began recording a podcast, Big Daddy Graham's Classic Rock Throwdown, along with long time friend and bandmate, Spins Nitely on Wildfire Radio in 2014.
 As of August 2017, he recorded over 170 episodes, counting down songs as they relate to a particular topic each week.